Lord Mountbatten

 Louis Francis Albert Victor Nicholas Mountbatten, 1st Earl Mountbatten of Burma (born Prince Louis of Battenberg; (Note: Mountbatten's family dropped their princely titles in 1917, after which he was styled Lord Louis Mountbatten until 1946.
 He was styled The Viscount Mountbatten of Burma from 1946 to 1947.)
-25 June 1900 – 27 August 1979), commonly known as Lord Mountbatten, was a British statesman, Royal Navy officer and close relative of the British royal family.
-He was born in the United Kingdom to the prominent Battenberg family.
-He was a maternal uncle of Prince Philip, Duke of Edinburgh, and a second cousin of King George VI.
-He joined the Royal Navy during the First World War and was appointed Supreme Allied Commander, South East Asia Command, in the Second World War.
-He later served as the last Viceroy of India and briefly as the first Governor-General of the Dominion of India.
+25 June 1900 – 27 August 1979), commonly known as Lord Mountbatten, was a British statesman, naval officer, and member of the British royal family.
+A maternal uncle of Prince Philip and second cousin once removed of Queen Elizabeth II, he served in the Royal Navy during both world wars and rose to become Supreme Allied Commander, South East Asia Command, in the later stages of the Second World War.
+He subsequently oversaw the transition of British India to independence as the last Viceroy and the first governor-general of independent India.
+As the last viceroy of India, Mountbatten also oversaw its partition into the Dominions of India and Pakistan and the integration of the princely states into India.